vanderpatrick/Hackteam-6/README.md

 }
 ```

-On a successful request it returns it returns `200` and the newly added event with an `id`:
+On a successful request it returns `200` and the newly added event with an `id`:

 ```
 {